Best Water Leak Alarms for Floods & Emergencies

 With solid-state electronics and a simple wired sensor that can pop off the back and extend 6′, it is the perfect budget solution.
 It’s also easy to modify- extend the sensor up to 100 feet with standard 24-gauge wire.

-If you are looking for an inexpensive but foolproof alarm for your basement, The Basement Watchdog Leak Alarm is the best option.
+If you are looking for an inexpensive but foolproof alarm for your basement, The Watchdog Leak Alarm is the best option.

-Upgrade Water Alarm
+Remote Water Leak Alarm

 Versatile, Smart, and Compact